robert12403/odin-recipes/README.md

 -added this versions systems in the README
 -started using lines in here
 -hm I think there are some more beautiful ways to make READMEs on Github maybe I will look into that sometime.
 Probably.
+-BRO why is my README looking so horrible on Github!
+Eh probably I will learn how to do it someday.

 Version 1
 =========